chocobearz/faisal-cids/databasemaintenance/README.md

 The script automatically seperates data by timepoint.

-Any variable which does not change for a single RID is inserted in `subject` Any variable which does not change for a single viscode is inserted in `visit` Any measurement or any variable not already inserted is inserted into `repeatmeasure`
+* Any variable which does not change for a single RID is inserted in `subject`
+* Any variable which does not change for a single viscode is inserted in `visit`
+* Any measurement or any variable not already inserted is inserted into `repeatmeasure`

 The following arguments are required:

-`csvPath` = relative path to the csv to be loaded `alterfilename` = the name of the SQL file which will be created to hold ALTER statemnets
+* `csvPath` = relative path to the csv to be loaded
+* `alterfilename` = the name of the SQL file which will be created to hold ALTER statemnets
-`insertfilename` = the name of the SQL file which will be created to hold INSERT statemnets
+* `insertfilename` = the name of the SQL file which will be created to hold INSERT statemnets
-`schema` = the name of the schema (research interest) you are currently loading into the database
+* `schema` = the name of the schema (research interest) you are currently loading into the database
-`datasetname` = the name of the dataset you are currently loading into the database
+* `datasetname` = the name of the dataset you are currently loading into the database
-`path` = path to the database repo
+* `path` = path to the database repo, must end in /

 NOTE: the schema should share the same name with the folder containing the `$research_interest` data, e.g. alzheimer